 \section{Hitchhiker’s Guide}

-In this section, we present our hitchhiker's guide to understanding performances of two-class classifiers.
+This section presents our hitchhiker's guide to understanding performances of two-class classifiers.
 We begin by providing the recommended basic theoretical knowledge for using the guide, including a description of the terminology and notations, the general \tile{} tool, and the illustrative context used throughout.
 Next, we detail four scenarios, each aligned with the needs of a specific user profile.
-For each scenario, we provide the context, highlight the relevant flavors of the \tile{}, and explain how to interpret the results.
+For each scenario, we highlight the relevant flavors of the \tile{}, and explain how to interpret the results.

-\subsection{Recommended basic theoretical knowledge}
+\subsection{Recommended Basic Theoretical Knowledge}

 \mysection{Terminology and notations.} To be consistent with~\paperA and \paperB, we use the same terminology and notations.
 Hence, an \emph{entity} $\anEntity$ is a two-class classifier and the set of all entities of interest is denoted by $\entitiesToRank$. \emph{Performances}, denoted by $\aPerformance$, are probability measures, and the performance $\aPerformance_\anEntity$ of an entity $\anEntity$ is the evaluation of this entity. \emph{Scores} are functions associating a real value to performances, that is, $\aScore:\domainOfScore\rightarrow\realNumbers:\aPerformance\mapsto\aScore(\aPerformance)$, with the domain of the score, $\domainOfScore$, included in the set of all probability measures, $\allPerformances$, on the measurable space $\measurableSpace$, where $\sampleSpace$ is the sample space (\ie, the set of outcomes) and $\eventSpace$ is the event space (\ie, a $\sigma$-algebra on $\sampleSpace$).